 - implement federal legislation and programs to replace our crumbling infrastructure

 - pass a federal jobs and public works bill to reconstitute the CCC and WPA to begin reforestation, habitat reclamation, and clean energy infrastructure development

-We face even greater challenges today than during the depression that inspired the original New Deal.
+According to science, we have a decade to save our environment.
 We face extinction-level threats due to the exploitation of our natural resources and generations of inaction and neglect.
-We have the knowledge, means and resources to lead the world on the critical mission of saving ourselves and the planet.
+We have the knowledge, means and resources to lead the world on the critical mission to change our relationships with nature and one another, and to save ourselves and the planet.